jldec/google-sheet-pr-sync/README.md

 The idea came from this [tweet](https://x.com/willccbb/status/1968371980484460953)
 <img width="1157" height="582" alt="Screenshot 2025-09-20 at 16 13 28" src="https://github.com/user-attachments/assets/89d198c4-ba53-45f5-92e0-12ab96c6b14c" />

-Even though the thread above is looking for a no-code solution, the "old school" code in this repo provides a baseline working example which helps to identify integration details and guage the complexity of the task.
+Even though the thread above is looking for a no-code solution, the "old school" code in this repo provides a reliable working example which helps to identify integration details and guage the complexity of the task.
 The shell scripts also serve as a toolkit for testing alternative no-code approaches.

-All the shell scripts were developed using Amp - threads [1](https://ampcode.com/threads/T-3cd81dfc-3569-4154-8b9e-7c89da9260cc), [2](https://ampcode.com/threads/T-9f0d37fd-68db-4828-814a-26b1095a0ad5), [3](https://ampcode.com/threads/T-5eccdc48-f5d2-48a8-969f-da184b540a42), and [4](https://ampcode.com/threads/T-9fafe09f-9d85-4c01-af71-176c5c37b0a0).
+All the shell scripts were developed using Amp - threads [1](https://ampcode.com/threads/T-3cd81dfc-3569-4154-8b9e-7c89da9260cc), [2](https://ampcode.com/threads/T-9f0d37fd-68db-4828-814a-26b1095a0ad5), [3](https://ampcode.com/threads/T-5eccdc48-f5d2-48a8-969f-da184b540a42), [4](https://ampcode.com/threads/T-9fafe09f-9d85-4c01-af71-176c5c37b0a0), [5](https://ampcode.com/threads/T-77768cb7-df98-4b44-ac47-0eb2ed2d39c2).

 The Google Apps script was developed using Grok - [thread](https://grok.com/c/fc1a62af-93a0-4b5c-a2ac-720adad7247b).

 ## How it works
 Shell scripts `create-pr`, `close-pr`, and `list-prs` use git and the `gh` CLI to manipulate PRs from within the cloned repo directory.
 Only `list-prs` is required for sync'ing.

 Calling `./sheet sync` invokes `./list-prs --json` and pipes the JSON output into curl, which POSTs the data to the Google Apps script installed as a Web App on the Google sheet.
 The Apps script compares incoming PRs to existing rows in the sheet and syncs those which are new or changed.

+## Takeaways
+- The `gh` cli, and a Google Apps script enable a solution with minimal, easy-to-understand code.
+- All the code can be generated with AI.
+- Technical engineering feedback was needed to improve the generated code.
+E.g.
+  - "How to sync with JSON?"
+Replace-all rows vs. incremental add/update rows.
+  - "How to make it robust?"
+Don't assume column order or case-sensitive column name matches.
+  - "How to make fewer assumptions about the existing sheet?"
+Support blank sheets.
+- These decisions could be packaged into a new AI Tool for syncing JSON with Google sheets but are unlikely to exist in more generic integration tools.
+(This remains to be validated.)
+-

-## Prerequisites
+## Getting Started
 This project assumes a working git and GitHub environment, and uses the following command line tools:
 - [curl](https://curl.se/)
 - [gh](https://cli.github.com/)
 - [jq](https://jqlang.org/download/)
 - `sed` and `tr`

-## Install shell scripts
+### Install shell scripts
 - Copy the shell scripts (or everything from this repo) into the root of your repo

-## Prepare Google sheet and install Apps script
+### Prepare Google sheet and install Apps script
 - Go to sheets.google.com, create new spreadsheet and name it.
 - Share with edit access for “Anyone with the link”.
 - Leave the sheet empty for automatic header-row creation on first sync.